Home | Manual | Playground

 Rule: Before the end of its lifetime, owner references must move the ownership of the objects they own.

-Note: The cake ownership model does not include the concept of a destroyed object.
+The cake ownership model does not have the concept of a destroyed object.
 Instead, everything is viewed as a transformation, where the object is broken into smaller parts and those parts are moved.

 Sample